 Introduction and Rationale

-The University of Virginia is pleased to announce the creation of a TESOL Certificate by the College and Graduate School of Arts and Sciences Linguistics Program and the Center for American English Language and Culture (CAELC).
+The College of Arts & Sciences at the University of Virginia offers a TESOL Certificate through the Linguistics Program and the Center for American English Language and Culture (CAELC).
 This Certificate is designed to provide candidates with the opportunity to learn essential aspects of linguistics and language education while gaining ESL classroom observation, tutoring, and teaching experiences.

 As English continues to expand as a medium for global communication, the demand for qualified English language instructors increases.
 Likewise, as non-native English-speaking immigrant populations increase in this country, teachers of English as a Second Language are needed to provide linguistic and cultural training.
 These developments have raised the awareness of the field of Teaching English to Speakers of Other Languages (TESOL) among students at the University of Virginia.